PlaidWeb/publ-site/content/manual/formats/Template format.md

     specified output scaling and [image rendition arguments](/image-renditions).
     The default is to use an `output_scale` of 1.

-    It also has the following function on it:
+    It also has the following functions on it:

     * **`get_img_tag([arguments])`**: Makes an `<img>` tag with the provided [image rendition arguments](/image-renditions), with the following